 Native social media ads and PPC ads linked to a landing page have shown to be effective, both in converting new customers and growing a social media following.

 Landing pages should focus on one conversion goal.
-In this light, it makes sense that one landing page is not enough.
+In this light, it makes sense to focus on understanding how to build landing pages.

 Each goal needs its own independent landing page.
 Having a singular landing page is not helpful.
-Landing pages should be used as a part of a well-thought-out campaign.
+Building landing pages should be a part of a well-thought-out campaign.

 When a customer clicks on your ad, they have already shown interest in your product.
 Imagine the client as a shopper at a market.
 They have walked through the crowded market and arrived at your stall.
 They have shown interest, it is now time to make the sale.

-Optimise for Better Conversion.
 With a PPC ad campaign, you pay for each and every customer visiting your landing page.
 If you aren’t converting, you are losing money.
-By employing metrics and tests, you can monitor how well your landing page is doing and make changes accordingly.
+By employing landing page metrics and A/B tests, you can monitor how well your landing page is doing and make changes accordingly.

-Directness.
 Ensure your landing page is direct.
 Your copy should be direct and to the point.
-Remember not to compromise on quality for clarity.
+Remember not to compromise on quality for clarity or create a content-heavy pages.
 Your words should still be exciting and draw the reader in.

-Use Multi-Media Platforms.
-Employing images and videos help to keep your copy short, while showing your product at its best.
+Employing images and videos in your landing page helps to keep your copy short while showing your product at its best.

 There are millions upon millions of people conducting web searches every minute of every day.
 Picture them as potential clients browsing a market.
 It’s your aim to direct them to your stall.
 The most logical sales tactic would be to set up a stall in the busiest part of the market and direct traffic towards it by telling potential clients about you, your brand, and what you offer.